Underdisc/underdisc.github.io/src/blog/10_refactoring_an_old_ecs/index.md

 ## The Original Implementation

 This section is a dense description of how things worked.
-Here is a [link to the commit that contains the original implementation](https://github.com/Underdisc/Varkor/tree/24-12-17_old_0).
-I will be looking at my old implementation as I write my description of it.
+A link to the commit containing the old implementation can in the _Performance Comparisons_ section; It's revision _old\_0_.
+I will be looking at it as I write my description of it.
 Relevant files can be found in the _src_ directory: _world/Space.\*_, _world/Table.\*_, _test/world/Space.cc_, _test/world/Table.cc_.

 Originally a space contained the following members.